One Life Left: Critical reaction

 The video games website Kotaku considered One Life Left to be "a sweet blend of light-hearted discussion, music, interviews and ridiculous features", pointing out its uniqueness in gaming and in radio.
 Guardian Unlimited's Aleks Krotoski and Keith Stuart have both commented on the quality of the show's podcasts.

 One Life Left was nominated for the "Best Games Podcast" category both the 2007 and 2008 Games Media Awards, and in 2009, won the GMA "Best Podcast/Broadcast" award.

 One Life Left was considered one of the ten best podcasts by thelondonpaper.

 Music to Play Games By

 In December 2008, One Life Left released Music to Play Games By, a compilation CD of music inspired by video games.
 It was arranged by Simon Parkin and produced by Andrew Smillie.
 The album covers various videogame themes and styles, and has been described as "chip-indie".
 Kotaku considered the album to be an excellent collection of "chiptunes, remixes, even normal songs that are just written about games."

+Maraoke: Modded Karaoke

+One Life Left also operates a karaoke show called Maraoke (short for Modded Karaoke), hosted by Curran, in which the lyrics to popular songs are adjusted to be about video games.
+The show is hosted at gaming conventions all across Europe, with the occasional standalone gig being hosted in London.
+The show was originally called Marioke before changing its name in 2019 to avoid potential legal trouble with Nintendo.
+Maraoke was featured on The Yogscast's Christmas charity live stream, Jingle Jam, in 2023 and 2024.